Lumavate-Team/documentation/MICROSERVICES.rst

   /<string:integration_cloud>/<string:service_type>

 This endpoint is called when the microservice renders itself for preview.
+If the microservice does not have a UI, a default image should be sent.

 Optional Endpoints